corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

 The boxplot above gives us another distribution view of the attention shift.
-Thanks to the confidence interval of 95% percent, we can confirm our previous analysis.
-Indeed, we see that the "restrictive" group confidence intervals overlap with the 2 other, but the "very restrictive" group and "unrestrictive" group don't overllap.
+And with the confidence interval of 95% percent, we can confirm our previous analysis.
+The "restrictive" group's confidence intervals overlap with the 2 other, but the "very restrictive" group and "unrestrictive" group don't overlap.
 Also the overlap for the "restrictive" and "unrestrictive lockdown" are really small.
-We can note that the odd shape of the box (the confidence interval being larger than the 1st to 3rd quartile interval) is due to the small number of point in our samples.
+We can note that the odd shape of the box (the confidence interval being larger than the 1st to 3rd quartile interval) is due to the small number of points in our samples.

-But is really this attention shift towards video games correlated to the mobility of people?
-To answer this question, we can plot the correlation coefficient between the mobility time series and the wikipedia pageviews time series.
-We get this plot:
+But is this attention shift towards video games correlated to the mobility of people?
+To answer this question, we get a first glance by plotting the correlation coefficient between the mobility time series and the Wikipedia pageviews time series.

 <p align="center">
   <img src="/assets/img/correlation_coeff_plot.png" />
 </p>

 According to this graph, the intensity of lockdown doesn't have an impact on the correlation value.
-Indeed, Japan and Korea which belong to the unrestrictive group have a high negative correlation that is statistically significant like the countries that belongs to the other groups.
+Japan and Korea which belong to the unrestrictive group have a high negative correlation that is statistically significant, just like the countries that belong to the other groups.

-What is interesting with this graph is that we can note that the countries with a very low and not significant correlation are Norway, Sweden, Finland and Denmark, which all are Scandinavian countries.
-It means that even though these countries experienced an increase of the video games page views percentage during the lockdown period (Norway and Denmark especially because Sweden experienced a very low increase and Finland no increase at all) it's not related to the mobility decrease.
-For Denmark and Norway, the increase in views on wikipedia pages related to video games during the lockdown is simply part of an overall increase, not necessarily linked to the drop in moblity.
-That's why we notice an increase of videogames related pageviews during the lockdown but no correlation with the drop in mobility.
+What is interesting with this graph is that it reveals that the countries with a very low and not significant correlation are Norway, Sweden, Finland and Denmark, which all are Scandinavian countries.
+It means that even though these countries experienced an increase of the video games page views percentage during the lockdown period (Norway and Denmark especially because Sweden experienced a very low increase and Finland no increase at all), it's not related to the mobility decrease.
+For Denmark and Norway, the increase in views on Wikipedia pages related to video games during the lockdown is simply part of an overall increase, not necessarily linked to the drop in moblity.
+That's why we notice an increase of video games related pageviews during the lockdown but no correlation with the drop in mobility.

-Therefore, overall, 3 conclusions can be drawn from this analysis.
-First, the mobility decrease amount and the intensity of lockdown are indeed a factor that drives the attention shift towards video games: the less the people are moving, the more they spend time playing video games and doing research about it.
+From all this analysis, 3 conclusions can be drawn: First, the amount of decrease in mobility and the intensity of the lockdown are factors that drive the attention shift towards video games: the less the people are moving, the more they spend time playing video games and doing research about it.
 The second statement is an extension of the first one, in the sense that the mobility decrease intensity doesn't impact its correlation with the attention shift.
 A mobility decrease, no matter its importance, will lead to a proportionnal increase in video games interest.
 The third statement is an exception for the Scandinavian countries.
 These countries may have experienced an increase in videogames research proportionnally speaking, but it's not related to the mobility.

 However, we need to be aware of the limit of these conclusions.
-What we found is a correlation relation, not causation one.
-It means that even if it seems like the drop in mobility may be the cause of the attention increase towards video games, maybe an other factor linked to the covid-19 that drives the increase in attention.
+What we found is a correlation relation, not a causation one.
+It means that even if it looks like the drop in mobility may be the cause of the attention increase towards video games, maybe there is another factor linked to the pandemic that drives the increase in attention.

 ### The catalonian exception

-But what about catalonia?
-We get very strange data for this region.
-We saw that there is a huge increase in the attention towards video games after the lockdown with the "change in proportion" plot.
-But also we saw a very strong positive correlation between the mobility and the video games interest.
-Does it mean that the catalans are more interested in video games when they are free to move?
+But what about Catalonia?
+This region chose to not follow the trend.
+We noticed a huge increase in attention towards video games after the lockdown with the previous plots, but we also saw a very strong positive correlation between the mobility and the interest in video games.
+Does that mean that the catalans are more interested in video games when they are free to move?
 Let's take a look:

 ![Branching](/assets/img/catalonia.png)

-We can see a strange effect.
-The mobility curve and the video games attention curve are closely following once the lockdown is effective. when the mobility dropped, the video games attention didn't change much but after that, it followed the evolution (rise) in mobility.
+The mobility curve and the video games attention curve are closely following once the lockdown is effective.
+When the mobility dropped, the attention towards video games didn't change much, but after that, it followed the rise in mobility.
 That explains the strong positive correlation and the huge increase in attention between the lockdown.

-# What about specific types of video games ?
+# Now let's take a look at specific types of video games!

-Now that we have seen what is the overall relationship between videogames interest and the mobility decrease, let's get specific and dive further in the video games part of the analysis.
-There are many type of video games and even though they are, as a group, correlated with the mobility not all of them might share the same link with it.
-By assigning each page to a video game genre, we can try to see what are the trends amongst all the types.
-The following part analyse French, Japanese, Italian and German growth in pageviews across gaming categories.
-These four nations are becoming our focal point due to their distinct lockdown measures, geographic placement, and cultural differences, offering a rich ground for analysis.
+Now that we have seen the overall relationship between interest in videogames and the mobility decrease, let's get specific and dive further in the video games part of the analysis.
+There are many types of video games and even though they are, as a group, correlated with the mobility not all of them might share the same link with it.
+By assigning each page to a video game genre, we can try to see what the trends are amongst all the different types of video games.
+The following part analyses French, Japanese, Italian and German growth in pageviews across gaming categories.
+These four languages, nearly unique to a single country, are becoming our focal point due to their distinct lockdown measures, geographic placement, and cultural differences, offering a rich ground for analysis.

 ## Overview